Andrew-JHR/IBM-AFP-Segment-files-to-from-BMP-files-/README.md

 # IBM-AFP-Segment-files-to-from-BMP-files-
-Converting an AFP segment file to a BMP file or converting a BMP file to an AFP segment file
+Converting an AFP page segment file to a BMP file or converting a BMP file to an AFP page segment file